 Glanced4 wrote:

-NTA - Even though every step along the way was pushing the fuzzy border of A**hole-dom, I'm giving you N-T-A clearance on this.
+NTA - Even though every step along the way was pushing the fuzzy border of A**^%le-dom, I'm giving you N-T-A clearance on this.
 Most people don't understand the responsibility required to own a dog.

 Many dogs are neglected and mistreated because of it.
 And often the responsibility for preventing those things from happening falls on the most responsible member of the household, which sounds like you.
+Only thing I'll add is this: give them another chance.
+People can learn discipline and change.

 ghostlasagnaslime wrote: